 The Capital Planning Commission is required to report on the overall State debt, assess the State's ability to increase such debt, and to recommend the amount of increase, if any.
-In November 2008, the Commission reviewed the Debt Report submitted by the Office of Public Finance and voted to accept the Report's findings, which included financial management goals to:
+In December 2009, the Commission reviewed the Debt Report submitted by the Office of Public Finance and voted to accept the Report's findings, which included financial management goals to:

-- Actively manage outstanding debt to minimize debt service costs and adjust to market volatility. - Issue debt under authorized programs at the lowest possible interest cost consistent with providing funding for authorized programs. - Increase investor interest in state bonds in order to reduce relative interest cost. - Reduce outstanding debt in accordance with statute and upon budget appropriations. - Maintain the State's highest investment grade, short-term credit rating. - Improve the long-term credit rating of the State and its bond issuing authorities. - Opportunistically refund outstanding bonds to minimize debt service costs.
+- Actively manage outstanding debt and related instruments to minimize debt service costs and adjust to market volatility. - Issue debt under authorized programs at the lowest possible interest cost - Continue to increase information available to investors in order to increase interest in state bonds, reduce relative interest costs and increase liquidity.. - Maintain the State's highest investment grade, short-term credit rating. - Maintain long-term credit rating of the State and its bond issuing authorities.